Learning Outcomes

 Research Courses

 All educational leadership PhD students must complete EPLS:6206 Research Process and Design during the first year of their PhD program.
-They also must complete a minimum of 15 s.h. in qualitative and quantitative coursework, with at least 9 s.h. from one area (qualitative or quantitative) and at least 6 s.h. from the other.
-Students select from courses listed under PhD Research Requirements on the college's Graduate Student Life website.
+They must also complete a minimum of 15 s.h. in qualitative and quantitative coursework, with at least 9 s.h. from one area (qualitative or quantitative) and at least 6 s.h. from the other.
+Students select from courses listed under PhD Research Requirements on the college's Graduate Student Resources website.

 Comprehensive Examination